What’s a backend?¶

-Backends are responsible for function execution and value allocation.
-They can be used to carry out a programmed computation from a framework by using a CPU or GPU; or they can be used with an Interpreter mode, which is primarily intended for testing, to analyze a program, or for a framework developer to develop customizations.
-Experimental APIs to support current and future nGraph Backends are also available; see, for example, the section on PlaidML Backend.
+In the nGraph Compiler stack, what we call a backend is responsible for function execution and value allocation.
+A backend can be used to carry out a programmed computation from a framework on a CPU or GPU; or it can be used with an Interpreter mode, which is primarily intended for testing, to analyze a program, or to help a framework developer customize targeted solutions.
+Experimental APIs to support current and future nGraph Backends are also available; see, for example, the section on PlaidML from nGraph.